Story

 Succession: Oldest daughter

-House Mantis are the spiders of the Independents.
+House Mantis are the spiders of the Coalition.
 They are always scheming – and also providing silk and cotton to all parts of The Starlands.

 Mantis understands how to weave the family tightly together, but they are challenged by the strange illness their Lady is facing and more or less unruly children.
 House Mantis has pushed harder than most for putting Princess Nathasha Moon on the throne.